Violet Essential Oil

 Violet blends well with

-It is cautioned to use Violet only in moderation (if at all).
+It is cautioned to use violet only in moderation (if at all).

 Violet can cause irritation to sensitive skin.

-* See Safety and Usage.
+See also Essential Oils Safety and Usage.

 References and Resources

-See References and Resources page.
+See Aromatherapy References and Resources page.

-A Violet in the youth of primy nature,
+A violet in the youth of primy nature,

 Forward, not permanent, sweet, not lasting,